 Nordic Njerd

-This blog will cover a history of my use of computers over the past 40+ years and on-going thoughts on the use of new technology
+This blog will cover a history of my use of computers and technology over the past 40+ years and on-going thoughts on the use of new technology

 Monday, June 29, 2009